 Tiarella is closely related to Heuchera, and they are often bred together to form great hybrids called Heucherella.

 Noteworthy CharacteristicsShort spikes of airy, star-shaped flowers form a foamy haze over the attractive, low-growing foliage.
-Flowers range from white to pink and bloom in spring.
+Flowers, which range from white to pink, bloom in spring.
 Foliage is lobed with striking veining.
 They are perfect for woodland gardens and are a great foil to early spring bulbs.
 They also make a great shade-garden container plant.
 There are both clumping and running forms of foam flower, and the latter will spread to form a ground cover.

 PropagationMany species are self-sterile and require a different species or cultivar to form fertile seed.
 Seed can be collected when the brown seedpods burst open in summer.
 It can then be sown immediately.
 Seedlings will form by fall, which may need to be protected over the winter.
 Seed can also be saved to sow later.
 Foam flower can be easily divided.
 These plants spread by stolons, and stolons can be cut off and replanted or put in water to help them form roots before replanting.